 Weeds compete with your vegetables for water and nutrients, so it's important to keep them to a minimum.
 Use a hoe or hand fork to lightly stir (cultivate) the top inch of soil regularly to discourage weed seedlings.
 A mulch of clean straw, compost, or plastic can keep weeds at bay around larger plants like tomatoes.

 Fertilizing your crops is critical to maximizing yields.
 Organic gardeners often find that digging in high quality compost at planting time is all their vegetables need.
 Most gardeners, however, should consider applying a packaged vegetable fertilizer, following the directions on the box or bag.
 Don't apply more than recommended as this can actually decrease yield.

-By using vining crops like pole beans and snap peas, you can make use of vertical space in the garden and boost yield per square foot.
+By using vining crops like pole beans and snap peas when planting a garden with vegetables, you can make use of vertical space in the garden and boost yield per square foot.

 This is what it's all about, so don't be shy about picking your produce!
 Many vegetables can be harvested at several stages.
 Leaf lettuce, for example, can be picked as young as you like; snip some leaves and it will continue to grow and produce.
 Summer squash (zucchini) and cucumber can be harvested when the fruit is just a few inches long, or it can be allowed to grow to full size.
 The general rule: If it looks good enough to eat, it probably is.
 Give it a try.
 With many vegetables, the more you pick, the more the plant will produce.

 Stopping Pests and Diseases

 Pests and disease are ongoing problems for most vegetable gardeners.
 Although specific problems may require special solutions, there are some general principles you can follow.